Craniofacial services at Sydney Children's Hospital, Randwick

 Dr Michael Rtshiladze, Craniofacial and Plastic Reconstructive Surgeon

 Dr Michael Rtshiladze graduated from the University of NSW with a Bachelor of Medicine and Bachelor of Surgery (Honours) in 2005.
 He completed training in craniofacial surgery at the Sydney Children’s Hospital, Randwick, followed by an international fellowship in paediatric plastic and craniofacial surgery with the University of Toronto and the Hospital for Sick Children in Canada.

 Dr Rtshiladze is a VMO and active member of the plastic surgery departments at The Prince of Wales Hospital, The Sydney Children’s Hospital, Randwick, and The St George Hospital.
 He has private rooms at St George Private Hospital, and in the Poche Centre, North Sydney.

 Dr Raj Reddy, Neurosurgeon

 Dr Raj Reddy graduated from Sydney University in 1999 commenced neurosurgery training in 2005 and completed this in 2009, becoming a Fellow of the Royal Australian College of Surgeons.
-Raj had also undertaken a fellowship in paediatric neurosurgery at The Hospital for Sick Children in Toronto. one of the leading paediatric centres in the world.
+Raj had also undertaken a fellowship in paediatric neurosurgery at The Hospital for Sick Children in Toronto.

 He has a special interest in spine surgery, with foci on minimally invasive techniques as well as complex reconstructive surgery.
 The focus of his cranial surgery is in the management of intracranial tumours, trauma, and craniofacial operations; in both adults and paediatric patients.